kesposito641/sentiment_analysis/README.md

 Contains the files we forked from the original finBERT repo that allowed us to run the finbert model and get sentiment scores.

 ### models
+All of the linear regression and xgboost classification models that we created.

 ### notebooks
 Jupyter notebooks we used to combine data and look at the pretrained finBERT model